ElusiveNULL/avanzata-docs/README.md

 ### Drawbacks
 Like any language, Avanzata is not perfect.
 The most important of these imperfections are listed as follows:

-- Complex syllable stress rules: Because Avanzata uses a moraic timing system with primarily Latin-based vocabulary, achieving consistency required the creation of several potentially difficult rules regarding syllable stress.
+- Potentially difficult syllable stress rules: Because Avanzata uses a moraic timing system with primarily Latin-based vocabulary, achieving consistency required the creation of several potentially difficult rules regarding syllable stress.
-- Complex pronunciation rules: Certain letters, most notably R, can be pronounced multiple ways depending on the situation.
+- Potentially difficult pronunciation rules: Certain letters, most notably R, can be pronounced multiple ways depending on the situation.